 Only last year, leading local tech firms such as eLucid, mHealth and Push Doctor, events start-up TickX and fintech Shieldpay, raised a collective 200 million pounds in funding.

-But it’s not only successful access to funding that Mancunian tech firms are enjoying right now, but they’re also experiencing a buoyant jobs sector where Manchester is the city that hosts the greatest number of digital tech workers outside of London.
-With such a healthy funding market for firms, it’s no wonder that employment within the city’s tech sector is at an all-time high.
+But it’s not only great funding opportunities that Mancunian tech firms are enjoying right now, but they’re also experiencing a buoyant jobs sector.
+Manchester currently hosts the greatest number of digital tech workers outside of London, and with such a healthy funding market for firms, it’s no wonder that employment within the city’s tech sector is at an all-time high.

-The North: A region for innovation, acceleration – and Unicorn companies
+The North: A region for innovation, acceleration and Unicorns?

-The North can also be credited as the place where a number of the decade’s most iconic and commercially successful brands have been built.
-More than that, these companies have used technological innovation to climb to the top of their respective markets, and one could even say, change the playing field altogether.
-One example being, unicorn status e-commerce retailer, Boohoo.
+The North can also be credited as the place where a number of the decade’s most iconic and commercially successful brands have been born and built.
+These companies have used technological innovation to climb to the top of their respective markets, and one could even say that they’ve changed the playing field altogether.
+One example is unicorn status e-commerce retailer, Boohoo.

-Tech innovation has been the accelerator for e-commerce retailers in beating the high-street competition
+Tech innovation means e-commerce retailers beat the high-street competition

-The ascension of cheap e-commerce retailers like Boohoo has no doubt had a hand in causing the decline of high-street retailers such as Debenhams and House of Fraser who couldn’t keep up with the accessibility, options and en-masse discounting those online retailers could do to attract customers.
+The ascension of cheap e-commerce retailers like Boohoo have (no doubt) caused the decline of high-street retailers such as Debenhams and House of Fraser who simply can’t keep up with the accessibility, options and en-masse discounting online retailers can offer customers.

-Want to see what you’re up against in the northern tech scene, check out the full ‘top 100’ list here.
+Want to see what you’re up against in the northern tech scene Then check out the full ‘top 100’ list here.